Search for heavy long-lived charged particles with large ionization energy loss in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 For HSCPs with mass greater than about 100\GeV, a significant fraction of BSM particles produced at the LHC will have a relative velocity, $\beta \equiv v/c$, significantly smaller than 1.
-Such particles can be separated from ultra-relativistic lower-mass SM particles because of their higher rate of ionization energy loss (\dedx) or their longer time of flight to the outer detectors.
+Such particles can be separated from ultra-relativistic lower-mass SM particles because of their higher rate of ionization energy loss (\dedx).
 This paper describes a search for HSCPs using measurements of \dedx in the CMS pixel and silicon strip detectors.

 The dependence of \dedx on particle momentum is described by the Bethe--Bloch formula~\cite{pdg}.
-Searching for candidates at large momentum with larger \dedx deposits gives sensitivity to slow, massive particles with $\abs{Q} = 1e$ and particles with $\abs{Q} > 1e$, as the SM particles have nearly uniform collected charge per unit of path length at the minimum ionizing particle (MIP) level ($\approx$3.5\unit{MeV/cm} in silicon).
+Searching for candidates at large momentum with larger \dedx deposits gives sensitivity to slow, massive particles with $\abs{Q} = 1e$ and particles with $\abs{Q} > 1e$, as the SM particles have nearly uniform collected charge per unit of path length at the minimum ionizing particle (MIP) level (with a mean of $\approx$3.9\unit{MeV/cm} in silicon).

-Previous collider searches for HSCPs were performed at the CERN LEP collider~\cite{Barate:1997dr, Abreu:2000tn,Achard:2001qw,Abbiendi:2003yd}, DESY HERA collider~\cite{Aktas:2004pq}, the Fermilab Tevatron~\cite{Aaltonen:2009kea, Abazov:2008qu,Abazov:2011pf,Abazov:2012ina}, and the LHC~\cite{Aad:2011hz, Aad:2011yf, Aad:2011mb,Aad:2012pra, Aad:2013pqd, Aad:2013pqd, ATLAS:2014fka, Aad:2015oga, Aad:2015qfa, Aaboud:2016dgf, Aaboud:2016uth,Khachatryan:2011ts, Chatrchyan::2012dr, Chatrchyan:2012sp, Khachatryan:2016sfv, ATLAS_excess}, each placed upper cross section limits on various HSCP models.
+Previous collider searches for HSCPs were performed at the CERN LEP collider~\cite{Barate:1997dr, Abreu:2000tn,Achard:2001qw,Abbiendi:2003yd}, DESY HERA collider~\cite{Aktas:2004pq}, the Fermilab Tevatron~\cite{Aaltonen:2009kea, Abazov:2008qu,Abazov:2011pf,Abazov:2012ina}, and the LHC~\cite{Aad:2011hz, Aad:2011yf, Aad:2011mb,Aad:2012pra, Aad:2013pqd, ATLAS:2014fka, Aad:2015oga, Aad:2015qfa, Aaboud:2016dgf, Aaboud:2016uth,Khachatryan:2011ts, Chatrchyan::2012dr, Chatrchyan:2012sp, Khachatryan:2016sfv, ATLAS_excess}, each placed upper cross section limits on various HSCP models.
 The most recent previous CMS results based on data recorded in 2015~\cite{Khachatryan:2016sfv} place lower limits at 95\% confidence level (\CL) on the mass of gluinos, top squarks, and pair-produced tau sleptons.
 An analysis~\cite{ATLAS_excess} based on tracker \dedx information only, performed by the ATLAS Collaboration, reports an excess of seven events, where $0.7 \pm 0.4$ are expected, with a local (global) significance of 3.6 (3.3) standard deviations.
 The majority of these events are reconstructed as muons candidates.
 However, the $\beta$ values measured in the muon chambers or in the calorimeter for these seven events are compatible with 1, indicating that none of them are moving significantly slower than the speed of light.

 The analysis presented here is a model-independent search for singly and doubly charged HSCPs using data collected with the CMS detector at $\sqrt{s} = 13\TeV$ in 2017--2018 corresponding to an integrated luminosity of 101\fbinv.
 In addition to an event sample significantly larger than the one in Ref.~\cite{Khachatryan:2016sfv}, this search benefits from the development of a new ionization discriminator that uses the charge collected in the new Phase-1 pixel detector~\cite{Phase1Pixel}, as well as two data-driven methods to estimate the background contribution.